 Retain Established Backlinks

 If you are upgrading your website, do not dismiss old pages’ URLs; there are likely important backlinks pointing to them.
-Use identical URLs if they are still valid and SEO friendly, or setup 404 redirects.
+Use identical URLs if they are still valid and SEO friendly, or setup 301 redirects to 404 errors.
 This will preserve the SEO juice that your old website have already accumulated and pass it on to the new website.
 If this is getting too technical, ask your webmaster and ensure that this step is completed before you make the transition to the new site.
 You and your team have worked hard to build a certain ranking with Google and other search engines, why start from scratch when you redesign your site?

 Facilitate Generating and Sharing Valuable, Original & Engaging Content